Aftermath: 34 - Until Our City Be Afire (2017)

 Mako crawls out from under the lab bench, gives Lightcap a nervous bow, which the woman in no way deserves, and says, “Hello, Dr. Lightcap.
 I am not doing anything.
 I am just here.”

-Mako is a cool weird little person sometimes.
+Newt tries not to smile.
+Mako is a cool, weird little person sometimes.

-Lightcap doesn’t know what to say next and that, Newt thinks, is because Maks is pretty poised for a tiny tiny child and Lightcap is terrible at relating to humans she can’t insult, assault, or consult with science.
+Lightcap doesn’t know what to say and that, Newt thinks, is because Maks is pretty poised for a tiny tiny child, and Lightcap is terrible at relating to humans she can’t insult, assault, or consult re: science.

-“Maks,” Newt says, assembling and queueing up and deploying a master plan in the span of about two seconds.
-“You know who loves karaoke?
-Dr. Lightcap.”
+“Maks.”
+Newt assembles, queues up, and deploys a genius plan in the span of about two seconds.
+“You know who loooooves karaoke?
+Dr. Lightcap!”

-Lightcap shoots him a confused, vaguely murderous look.
+Lightcap shoots him a confused and vaguely murderous look.

 “Really?”
-Mako tips her face up, tenses her entire body, and comes up onto her toes in painfully contained total excitement.
+Mako tips her face up, tenses her whole body, and comes up onto her toes in painfully contained total excitement.

-“Yes,” Lightcap says, because really, there is probably only one human on the planet who can resist Mako and that human is Dr. Hermann Gottlieb, PhDick.
+“Yes,” Lightcap says, because really, there’s only one human on the planet who can resist Mako and that human is Dr. Hermann Gottlieb, PhDick.

 “Maybe we should all go sometime,” Newt says.
-“You’re friends with the Marshal.
-You could invite him to karaoke.
-You could invite him to bring Mako for her birthday.
-You could call the bar and threaten them until they allow a minor to set foot on their premises.”
+“Lightcap is friends with the Marshal.
+She could invite him to karaoke.
+Maybe for your birthday?”
 Newt finishes his lysis-quenching and screws tube tops back on.

 If this works, he is going to look awesome.